 Xeriscaping isn’t so much a specific technique as it is a unique approach to landscaping that carefully considers the ecological context of each space.
 The term, coined by Denver Water in 1981, is a combination of the word landscaping and the Greek word for dry, and focuses on seven key principles to create drought-resistant landscapes.5

-Planning one of the most important principles on the list, and encompasses many of the others.
-Taking the time to understand the space you’re working with and research the most efficient options is necessary for any successful xeriscaping project.
+Planning is one of the most important principles on this list, and encompasses many of the others.
+Because xeriscaping is a more strategic, intentional approach to landscape design than simple aesthetics, it is necessary to take the time to understand the space you’re working with and research the most efficient options available

 The quality of the soil plays an important role in the success of any lawn or landscape.
 What will work best in each case depends on factors like the quality of the soil you’re starting with, the area you live in, and what plants you intend to use.
 Any xeriscaping project you take on should start with a soil analysis.